All news

 Imagine a situation: your work schedule clearly shows your days off, but your employer asks (or even tells) you to come to work.
 On payday, it turns out that you were not paid twice as much as the Labour Code stipulates, but much less.
 Can the employer do this?

-According to Viktorija Dubovskienė, an attorney at AVOCAD, the legislation is quite strict on this issue - an employee must be paid at least double pay for working on a rest day that is not scheduled in accordance with the work (shift) schedule.
-"This means that if the timetable is not changed on your initiative, the employer cannot unilaterally decide to pay only the regular rate for working on rest days," the lawyer says.
-This is where the disputes start: whose will was it to change the working schedule - the employee's or the employer's?
+According to Viktorija Dubovskienė, an attorney with the law firm AVOCAD , the law on this matter is quite strict—an employee must be paid at least double their regular wage for work performed on a day off that is not scheduled in the work (shift) schedule.
+“This means that if the schedule was changed not at your initiative, the employer cannot unilaterally decide to pay only the standard rate for work during rest time,” says the lawyer.
+According to her, this is precisely where disputes arise: whose decision was it to change the work schedule—the employee’s or the employer’s?

 The lawyer notes that the Labour Code stipulates that, where aggregate working time is used, employees shall work according to the approved work/shift schedules, subject to maximum working time requirements.
 Employees must be notified of the schedules at least 7 days before they enter into force.
 They may be changed only in exceptional cases beyond the employer's control and must be notified 2 working days in advance.

-"The schedules are approved by the employer in agreement with the works council, trade union or collective agreement.
-They must be drawn up in such a way that working hours do not exceed 52 hours per week," points out Viktorija Dubovskienė.
+“Schedules are approved by the employer after consultation with the works council, the trade union, or in accordance with a collective bargaining agreement.
+They must be arranged so that weekly working hours do not exceed 52 hours,” notes Viktorija Dubovskienė.

 If an employee works more hours than the norm during the accounting period, this is considered overtime.
 It shall be paid in addition or, at the employee's request, the excess hours (multiplied by 1.5) may be added to annual leave.